 Whichever alternative method you choose, it’s important to season the ribs with your preferred spices and sauces to enhance their flavor.
 Experimenting with different cooking methods can help you find the one that suits your taste preferences and yields mouthwatering ribs every time!

-See also How long are tamales supposed to cook
+See also How to cook sunfish

 How boiling affects the taste and texture of ribs: